alphagov/govuk-design-system/src/patterns/task-list-pages/index.md

 If the user does not select an option, show an [error message](/components/error-message/) to say: 'Select whether you’ve completed this section'.

-{{ example({group: "patterns", item: "task-list-pages", example: "have-you-completed-this-section-error", html: true, nunjucks: true, open: false}) }}
+{{ example({ group: "patterns", item: "task-list-pages", example: "have-you-completed-this-section-error", html: true, nunjucks: true, open: false }) }}

 ## Research on this pattern